zsk4/WhillansCatalogPaper/README.md

 6. Use the CatalogViewer.ipynb utility to view specific events

 ## Notes
-1. GNSS RINEX data are available at DOI Forthcoming.
+1. GNSS RINEX data for stations SLW1, WS04, and WS05 are available at [Zenodo](https://doi.org/10.5281/zenodo.15412745).
+RINEX data for all other stations
-2. Pre-run .evt files made from WhillansCatalog.ipynb, are available [here](https://doi.org/10.5281/zenodo.15032116)
+2. Pre-run .evt files made from WhillansCatalog.ipynb, are also available on [Zenodo](https://doi.org/10.5281/zenodo.15032116).
 3. If you have questions, please leave a GitHub issue or email me.

 ## Citation
 If you use code from this repository, please cite both the publication and the code.
-If you use data from this repository, please cite both the publication and the data.
+If you use data from the linked [Zenodo](https://doi.org/10.5281/zenodo.15032116) repository, please cite both the publication and the data.

+###Publication Citation Forthcoming